google-marketing-solutions/web-performance-lab/speed_games/results_tool/README.md

 ## During the event

-The last version allows to upload multiple .csv files and will display the results of all of them.
+The latest version allows to upload multiple .csv files and will display the results of all of them.
-You can additionally upload a `.json` file containing the team names and urls like:
+You can additionally upload a extra `.csv` file containing the team names and urls like:

 - `Team`: Name of the team which will be displayed.
 - `URL`: The url of the tested website